Keith Tyson

 Keith Tyson (born Keith Thomas Bower, 23 August 1969) is an English artist.
 In 2002, he was the winner of the Turner Prize.
 Tyson works in a wide range of media, including painting, drawing and installation.
+His artistic philosophy rejects the notion of a fixed self or a singular artistic style.

 Early life

 Bower moved to Dalton-in-Furness when he was four, adopting his stepfather's surname Tyson.
 He showed an interest in and talent for art at an early age, having been inspired by his "very creative and enthusiastic" primary school art teacher.
-However he left school at the age of 15 without qualifications, and took employment as a fitter and turner with VSEL (Vickers Shipbuilding and Engineering Ltd., now BAE Systems) in Barrow-in-Furness.
+However he left school and took employment as a fitter and turner with VSEL (Vickers Shipbuilding and Engineering Ltd., now BAE Systems) in Barrow-in-Furness.